 Drivers who submitted a valid claim by January 19, 2018 were issued payments on March 21, 2018.
 If you submit after that date, you still should get your money if your claim was valid, but it may take a little longer.

-How Much Will I Get If I Qualify?
+How Much Will I Get If I Qualify for the Lyft Settlement?

 It depends on how much you drove between 2012 and 2016 and whether or not you were a full-time driver.
 Most part-timers should see between $100 and $500 whereas full-time drivers can see anywhere from $1000 to $7000.